adlibre/dms-client/README.md

     -chapter
         alternative configuration file chapter
         usually marked with [] scopes.
-        e.g. [jtg-dms] is marking the section 'jtg-dms' in config and can be handled separately. you must call this section specifying it's name directly after parameters. e.g. '-chapter jtg-dms'
+        e.g. [my-dms] is marking the section 'my-dms' in config and can be handled separately. you must call this section specifying it's name directly after parameters. e.g. '-chapter my-dms'
         This way you can call this to upload into any Adlibre DMS instance API, with only specifying it's section name in same configuration file.